NRI Income Tax & Compliance

 • Bank name of the sender

-• Branch name of the bank
+• The branch name of the bank

 • BSR code of the bank